 There’s also a hunter versus hunted component to this kind of movie.
 Whatever is chasing us for food triggers these primal fears within us that we typically suppress.
 As a country that is mythically saturated by a fear of the unknown, the Other, the Outer Darkness, these movies are at their biggest and best the every thing our ancestors feared when they huddled in their cabins for warmth.
 Our cabins are way better now, with wi-fi and air conditioning, but the fear never really goes away.

 Those of you over the age of 40 will doubtless notice a lack of movies over 40 years old.
 Here’s why: as cool, as classic, as interesting, and as cinematically important as those movies are to the development of horror as a viable genre, in this day and age, they just aren’t very scary.
 And most of them, in fact, kinda suck.
-That we enjoy them anyway is beside the point; my love for the movie Robot Monster is well documented, but I don’t even pretend for a nanosecond that it’s very good, or has merit, or is something other good people should watch.
+That we enjoy them anyway is beside the point; my love for the movie Robot Monster is well documented, but I don’t even pretend for a nanosecond that it’s very good, or has merit, or is something that other taxpaying citizens should watch.
 It’s like being a Mr. Pibb fan.
 Enjoy it all you want, but don’t try to convince the rest of us that it’s not low-grade Dr. Pepper, all right?

 5. Q (1982)